 Ms. Mahan has extensive experience representing clients in all major antitrust venues, including both state and federal courts and federal, state and international competition and consumer protection enforcement agencies.
 Her ability to develop unique arguments under complex antitrust theories has led her to play a leading role in the defense and overall strategy for many key clients, including large joint defense groups.
 She has secured victories for clients in major nationwide antitrust class actions at critical stages, including dismissal without discovery at Rule 12, defeating class certification, and prevailing at summary judgment.
-Most recently she was appointed as liaison counsel for nineteen defendants in the federal antitrust class actions and direct action complaints being litigated in In re Broiler Chicken Antitrust Litigation.
+Most recently, she was appointed as liaison counsel for all 20 defendants in the federal antitrust class actions and direct action complaints being litigated in In re Broiler Chicken Antitrust Litigation.